Y-382/end-to-end-dog-vision/README.md

 # end-to-end-dog-vision
-predict the dog breeds using Deep Learning
+Predict the dog breeds using Deep Learning.
+It uses transfer learning.
+The model used for transfer is https://tfhub.dev/google/imagenet/mobilenet_v2_130_224/classification/5.